AnhQuangDuong/Chatbot_HUST_Regulations/README.md

 # Chatbot_HUST_Regulations
-This is my chatbot for HUST academic regulations (called "Quy chế đào tạo" in Vietnamese)
+This is my chatbot for HUST academic regulations (called "Quy chế đào tạo" in Vietnamese) (Updating)